-Participating departments fund the hiring of a student; the cost of a hiring a teen full-time for the whole summer term is less than $2,500.
+Participating departments fund the hiring of a student; the cost of a hiring a teen full-time for the whole summer term is approximately $3,000+.
 The hours and dates may be adjusted to fit your needs and budget.
-Part-time positions are also accepted through SYEP.
+Full-time positions are encouraged through SYEP, but we can discuss the opportunity for potential Part-time positions.
 You may also view a few sample job descriptions (under Related Links at right) to assist you in completing your job posting form.

 As part of the program, support is provided from Harvard HR in the following areas:

-- working with community partners and managers to schedule interviews, including group and "round robin" interviews
+- Partner with community partners and hiring managers to identify successful placements

-- serving as a Harvard liaison to support the success of each placement
+- Serve as a Harvard liaison to support the success of each placement

 Employing teens from Boston and Cambridge through SYEP helps build Harvard's reputation both as an “Employer of Choice” and as a good neighbor.
 We are greatly excited to welcome this year's class.

-For more information about this program, please contact Michelle Gordon-Seemore at 617-495-3303.
+For more information about this program, please contact Kaycee Alexander.
 Students should contact their Guidance Counselor or Career Specialist to learn more about employment opportunities at Harvard.